What is terminal illness?

 Facing terminal illness

-When you find that someone you care about has a life-threatening illness, time appears to stand still.
+When you discover that someone you care about has a life-threatening illness, time stands still.
 But, regardless of what happened that day, time and life go on after the diagnosis is made—irrespective of whether you are ready to handle it.

-As the end draws near, discussing death and preparing for the administrative chores is important.
-Assessing the level of the ill person’s health insurance cover, income protection insurance, life insurance, and estate planning papers such as your Will and Enduring Power of Attorney are other crucial problems.
+As the end draws near, discussing death and preparing for the administrative chores are important.
+Other crucial factors are assessing the level of the ill person’s health insurance coverage, income protection insurance, life insurance, and estate planning papers such as your Will and Enduring Power of Attorney.

 Incurable Disease and Estate Planning